baotoan-dev/baotoan-dev/README.md

 ## 👨‍💻 About Me

-🔭 I’m currently working on building scalable systems and improving DevOps pipelines.
+🔭 I’m currently working on developing engaging user interfaces and scalable backend systems.
-🌱 I’m always exploring new technologies and methodologies to enhance development processes.
+🌱 I’m always exploring new frameworks, libraries, and tools to enhance my full-stack development skills.
-👯 I’m open to collaborating on open-source projects or innovative ideas.
+👯 I’m open to collaborating on innovative full-stack projects or open-source contributions.
-⚡ Fun fact: I'm a huge fan of optimizing workflows and automating repetitive tasks.
+⚡ Fun fact: I enjoy solving complex problems and turning ideas into reality through code.

 ---